isaacchenoc/art_gradshow/README.md

 # art_gradshow
-A simple design for art student graduation show website.
+A simple respondsive design for art student graduation show website.
 Note that the images used to demo the web are all free online resources from https://pixabay.com/.
 Please contact the author, if there is any forms of infringement.

 This implementation is dedicated to minimise the usage of JS, as I wanted to practice my pure css skill.
 In other words, the implementation would be much simpler and neater with jQuery.